Thomas Stephen Gorzelanny

 Gorzelanny was 7-2 with a 2.23 ERA for the 2004 Hickory Crawdads, striking out 106 batters in 93 innings and allowing just a .193 opposing average with 63 hits given up.
 Tom again was a key figure on a championship team and would have been second in the league in ERA but fell 19 innings short of qualifying as he got bumped up to the Lynchburg Hillcats, where his line read 3-5, 4.85 with 61 K in 55 2/3 innings.
 He was named the 13th-best prospect in the South Atlantic League and the 11th-best in the Carolina League.

 Gorzelanny battled control problems throughout the first half of 2008, walking 61 and striking out 53 in his first 87 2/3 IP while allowing 99 hits.
-He was 6-7 but with a 6.57 ERA and was leading the 2008 NL in walks.
+He was 6-7 but with a 6.57 ERA and was leading the National League in walks.
 That led to a demotion to Indianapolis when Phil Dumatrait was ready to come off the disabled list.
-In 2009, Gorzelanny was traded to the Chicago Cubs along with John Grabow in exchange for Kevin Hart and Jose Ascanio.
+Midway through the 2009 season, Gorzelanny was traded to the Chicago Cubs along with John Grabow in exchange for Kevin Hart and Jose Ascanio.

 His brother, Rob Gorzelanny, a high school teammate, has been a high school and college assistant coach.